pkdone/practical-mongodb-aggregations-book/src/guides/performance.md

 ];
 ```

 This pipeline is suboptimal because a `$group` stage has been introduced, which is a blocking stage, as outlined earlier in this chapter.
 Both memory consumption and execution time will increase significantly, which could be fatal for a large input data set.
 There is a far better alternative by using one of the [Array Operators](https://docs.mongodb.com/manual/reference/operator/aggregation/#array-expression-operators) instead.
 Array Operators are sometimes less intuitive to code, but they avoid introducing a blocking stage into the pipeline.
-Consequently, they are significantly more optimal, especially for large data sets.
-Shown below is a far more efficient pipeline, using the `$filter` array operator, rather than the `$unwind/$match/$group` combination, to produce the same outcome:
+Consequently, they are significantly more efficient, especially for large data sets.
+Shown below is a far more economical pipeline, using the `$filter` array operator, rather than the `$unwind/$match/$group` combination, to produce the same outcome:

 ```javascript
 // OPTIMAL